deargle-classes/security-analytics-assignments/_labs/lab-flask-rest-api-on-heroku.md

 an "Examples" section, which takes me [here](https://docs.python.org/3/library/pickle.html#examples).

 Pickle your fitted pipeline to a file.
 Save the file in the root of your project directory.
-For my grading purposes and no other, give your pickled model the name `model.pkl`.
+For my review purposes and no other, give your pickled model the name `model.pkl`.